Impersonation Attacks

 What Is an Impersonation Attack?

-An impersonation attack is a type of cyber attack where an attacker pretends to be a trusted individual or organization to trick their target into divulging sensitive information, performing unauthorized actions, or gaining access to restricted systems.
+An impersonation attack is a type of targeted phishing attack where an attacker pretends to be a trusted individual or organization.

-These attacks often impersonate someone trusted, either by compromising their account or by simply creating a lookalike copy.
+The impersonation is often done by compromising a third-party account or simply creating a lookalike account.

 Types of Impersonation Attacks